 "Children are extremely well-mannered and courteous."

-We dedicate time each week to developing a child’s Verbal Reasoning skills and help our pupils to develop and understand strategies which enable them to tackle the different types of question.
-Once again, we work against the clock to help children to work under pressure without a feeling of panic and by the time they are sitting external exams in Year Six, the children feel comfortable and confident with the exam format.
+As well as continuing with the school reading scheme, the children begin their Senior Awards which are part of our Highfield Reading Stars challenge.
+Comprehension work becomes more focused on deductive and inferential questions and children are encouraged to take note of mark schemes and to ensure that their answers contain sufficient detail.
+We also aim to develop a breadth of vocabulary which will enable our pupils to be successful with verbal reasoning papers as well as further developing their skills and strategies in this area.
+We dedicate time each week to developing a child’s verbal reasoning skills and help our pupils to develop and understand strategies which enable them to tackle the different types of question.
+Once again, we work against the clock to help children to work under pressure without a feeling of panic so that by the time they are sitting external exams in Year Six, the children feel comfortable and confident with the exam format.

 By Year Five, there is an expectation that children have learned the basic rules of number; that they are familiar with their number bonds, times tables and units of time and measure.
 Now, the focus is on speed of recall.
 We want to help children to have these facts at their fingertips and so we have regular mental warm up games and puzzles alongside more formal timed Mental Arithmetic tests.
 We also dedicate time each week to the study of Non-Verbal Reasoning, helping the children to understand what the question is asking for and to look carefully at: shape, number, orientation, shading, lines, position and size.

 At Highfield, we place a great deal of importance on Problem Solving across all subjects and encouraging the children to become more independent learners.
 In Maths, we dedicate a double period each week to solving word problems and investigations.